vtog/labGuides/source/ocp/sriov.rst

    .. image:: ./images/sriov-lspci-out.png

-#.
-In the example output above, the **PCI Device ID** is "8086:1520" and the
+   .. hint:: In the example output above, the **PCI Device ID** is "8086:1520"
-   **Kernel Module** is "igbvf".
-This information will be required int the next section.
+      and the **Kernel Module** is "igbvf".
+This information will be required in the next section.

 Prepare Hosts
 -------------